MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 Be aware that, the Active/Deactive part is depending on the user account - in this case your account!
 Also note that, if the global coupon is not defined (blank comment/condition) then users will not see that coupon in the table but admin can.
 You can also check this preview by visiting My Account page.

+**---Reports Section---**

+1. Admin can check the Activation Report of Global Coupons.
+2. Admin can check the Order Report of Global Coupons.

 **To ask new properties or report bugs, kindly inform globalcoupons@mrebabi.com**

 == Installation ==